RemexHu/DeepLearningCourse/README.md

 #### Results:
 Successfully built up a three-layer dense neural network totally based on numpy.
-It takes 20 hours to train 500 epochs on CPU, and the performance is not that good (test acc is only around 50%).
+It takes 20 hours to train 500 epochs on CPU, and the performance is not bad (test acc is about 53%).

 ## HW2:
 #### Objective: